Once you retire from work, you need to replace your salary with some other sources of regular income.

 - Inflation and poor health can be your biggest enemies during retirement.

-- Not only do you need to generate regular income, the income should increase with inflation too.
+- Not only do you need to generate regular income, but the income should also increase with inflation

 - Though I have discussed primarily debt products, it does not mean you should completely shun equity investments during retirements.
 A small exposure to equity investments will help you counter inflation during retirement.